foxbunny/duckweed/README.md

 Since Duckweed matches on the first argument we pass to `act()`, the `act.as()` allows us to hijack the first argument by setting it before passing the `act()` on to the child view.
-Any messages that child passes to this hijacked `act()` will become part for the parent's original message and passed to actions as arguments.
+Any messages that child passes to this hijacked `act()` will become part for the parent's original message and passed to *parent* actions as arguments.
+The parent action will then decide how to handle them.

 ## Actions composition